cannikin/pragmatic-rails-deployment/manuscript/1-the-rails-app.md

 Here's another area ripe for improvement as we think about going to production.

+The app currently saves images in `public/uploads`.
+This is actually a viable solution if you plan on only having one web server--it can happily serve images from here forever, and pretty quickly, too.
+However we're going to build a robust production environment including load balanced web servers.
+If one web server saves the image to its local disk the others behind the LB can't find it without setting up complex disk shares and mounts.

+It's much simpler, and more robust, to get our images onto a content delivery network (CDN) and distributed around the globe for the fastest possible delivery to our users.

 ### Assets

 Nothing out of the ordinary here.
 We've got a couple SCSS files--[Bootstrap](http://v4-alpha.getbootstrap.com/), one for the login page and one for posts (which covers everything else).
 The only thing out of the ordinary is the load order in `application.scss`. `bootstrap` contains the framework, then I `require_self` to get the shared styles in `application.scss` set, then `require_tree .` to include everything else.

 The app doesn't currently have any custom Javascript, just the defaults of `jquery`, `jquery-rails` and `turbolinks`.

+We've got a single image, the logo.
+Your app may have many more.
+I'm going to show you a couple of tricks for optimzing these to get them as small as possible for the quickest delivery to end users.

 # TODO